The #DNN-Verification Problem: Counting Unsafe Inputs for Deep Neural Networks: Experimental Results

-\paragraph{Scalability experiments} In the first two blocks of Tab.\;\ref{tab:results}, we report the experiments related to the scalability of the exact counters against our approximation method $\texttt{CountingProVe}$, showing how the \#DNN-Verification problem becomes immediately infeasible, even for small DNNs.
-In more detail, we collect six different random models (i.e., using random seeds) with different levels of violation rates for the same safety property, which consists of all the intervals of $\mathcal{P}$ in the range $[0, 1]$, and a postcondition $\mathcal{Q}$ that encodes a strictly positive output.
-In the first block, the models are DNNs composed of a two-dimensional input space and two hidden layers of 32 nodes activated with $ReLU$.
-On the other hand, in the second block, the models have 5 inputs and the same structure for the remaining part.
+\paragraph{Scalability Experiments} In the first two blocks of Tab.\;\ref{tab:results}, we report the experiments related to the scalability of the exact counters against our approximation method $\texttt{CountingProVe}$, showing how the \#DNN-Verification problem becomes immediately infeasible, even for small DNNs.
+In more detail, we collect seven different random models (i.e., using random seeds) with different levels of violation rates for the same safety property, which consists of all the intervals of $\mathcal{P}$ in the range $[0, 1]$, and a postcondition $\mathcal{Q}$ that encodes a strictly positive output.
+In the first block, all the models have two hidden layers of 32 nodes activated with $ReLU$ and two, five, and ten-dimensional input space, respectively.
 Our results show that for the models with two input neurons, the exact counter returns the violation rate in about $3.3$ hours, while our approximation in less than an hour returns a provable tight ($\sim 3\%$) confidence interval of the input area that presents violations.
 Crucially, as the input space grows, the exact counters reach the timeout (fixed after 24 hours), failing to return an exact answer. $\texttt{CountingProVe}$, on the other hand, in about two hours, returns an accurate confidence interval for the violation rate, highlighting the substantial improvement in the scalability of this approach.
 In the supplementary material, we report additional experiments and discussions on the impact of different hyperparameters for the estimate of $\texttt{CountingProVe}$.